jlperona/jlperona-github-io/_projects/death-star-wayfinding.md

 Due to impreciseness in SVG editors such as Adobe Illustrator, subtle errors can pop up and affect the correctness of the pathfinding:

 * rooms or nodes can be unreachable
-* two nodes can be "close" to each other instead of being the same point, causing pathfinding errors
+* two nodes can unintentionally be "close" to each other instead of being the same node, causing pathfinding errors
 * portals can be ill-defined and thus not connect to other portals properly

 To solve these issues, my partner and I wrote a linter in C++ to analyze the SVGs.